fahertym/icn-covm/docs/architecture.md

 All storage operations require an `AuthContext` that provides:
 - User identity information
-- Role-based access control
+- Role-based access control for namespaces
 - Resource usage accounting
 - Audit trail capabilities

+### Storage Backend Implementations

+- **InMemoryStorage**: Non-persistent storage for testing
+- **FileStorage**: JSON-file based persistent storage
+- Other backends can be implemented via the `StorageBackend` trait

 ## Identity Operations

-The VM includes operations for identity management:
+The VM includes a robust identity management system:

 ```
-GetCaller         # Get the ID of the calling user
+GetCaller         # Get the identity of the calling user
 HasRole(role)     # Check if the caller has a specific role
 RequireRole(role) # Abort if the caller lacks a role
 RequireIdentity(id) # Abort if not the specified identity
 VerifySignature   # Verify a cryptographic signature
 ```

+### AuthContext

+The `AuthContext` structure includes:
+- **caller**: The identity making the request
+- **roles**: Set of permissions granted to the caller
+- **timestamp**: When the request was initiated
+- **signature**: Optional cryptographic proof of identity

+### Role-Based Access Control

+Storage operations are protected by role-based permissions:
+- Each namespace can have specific role requirements
+- Different operations (read/write/delete) can have different role requirements
+- The `RequireRole` operation enforces these permissions programmatically

 ## Governance Operations